learnbyexample/100_page_python_intro/100_page_python_intro.md

 >There should be one-- and preferably only one --obvious way to do it.

 However, there are several approaches for formatting strings.
-This section will primarily discuss **formatted** string literals (**f-strings** for short).
+This section will focus mostly on **formatted** string literals (**f-strings** for short).
 And then show alternate approaches.

 f-strings allow you to embed an expression within `{}` characters as part of the string literal.
 Like raw strings, you need to use a prefix, which is `f` or `F` in this case.
 Python will substitute the embeds with the result of the expression, converting it to string if necessary (such as numeric results).
 See [docs.python: Format String Syntax](https://docs.python.org/3/library/string.html#formatstrings) and [docs.python: Formatted string literals](https://docs.python.org/3/reference/lexical_analysis.html#formatted-string-literals) for documentation and more examples.